 New Lightness Adjustment

 Third, the 3-Way adjustments, both on the accumulated tab as on the separated tabs, have an additional adjustment for lightness.
 This one is something I still have to get used to, to be honest, but it does not hurt to leave it alone.
-It has been beneficial for example for toning highlights which are not very effective because they are highlights… Bringing the lightness down, makes the toning more apparent.
+It has been beneficial for example for toning highlights which are not very effective because they are highlights… Bringing the lightness down makes the toning more apparent.

 How to use the new Color Balance tool?

-I would leave the Master tab for backwards compatibility only, never use it again from today onwards.
+I would leave the Master tab for backward compatibility only, never use it again from today onwards.
 The fun really starts with the 3-Way tab, and their respective separate tabs, because you can color tone the dark and bright part of your image individually.
 Phase One has made some nice new presets that take advantage of the new feature with lovely names like Bright Gold, Cool Orange, Purple Punch and Velvety Warm, among others.
 I encourage you to try them out to get the taste of it.

 Now the Color Balance has multiple tabs, there are two ways to reset adjustments made by the tool: reset all tabs or reset selected tab.
-With the curved arrow symbol on the tool’s header you reset all tabs.
+With the curved arrow symbol on the tool’s header, you reset all tabs.
 Command+click (Mac) on the arrow will reset the selected tab only (Ctrl+click on Windows).

 There is actually a fourth new aspect to this tool, but I will uncover that in a minute (spoiler: see User Interface).